dell/csm-docs/content/docs/csidriver/installation/operator/_index.md

    To enable this feature, we will have to modify the below block while upgrading the driver.To get the volume health state add external-health-monitor sidecar in the sidecar section and `value`under controller set to true and the `value` under node set to true as shown below:
-    i. add controller and node section as bellow:
+    i.
+Add controller and node section as below:
     ```yaml
         controller:
           envs: